-The product must meet pharmacopoeial specifications, such as those of the International Pharmacopoeia, US Pharmacopoeia, and British Pharmacopoeia, depending on the quality assurance policy of the procurement agency or the equivalent thereof.
+The product must meet pharmacopeial specifications, such as those of the International Pharmacopeia, US Pharmacopeia, and British Pharmacopeia, depending on the quality assurance policy of the procurement agency or the equivalent thereof.

-The testing parameters and acceptance criteria of the pharmacopoeias are similar.
-USP and BP monographs are applicable for ORS formulations containing sodium bicarbonate or sodium citrate, whereas International Pharmacopoeia is applicable only for ORS formulations containing trisodium citrate.
+The testing parameters and acceptance criteria of the pharmacopeias are similar.
+USP and BP monographs are applicable for ORS formulations containing sodium bicarbonate or sodium citrate, whereas International Pharmacopeia is applicable only for ORS formulations containing trisodium citrate.